morganceili/Proteus/Research Notes/HSMnotes.md

 *Run-To-Completion (RTC) event processing* - A state machine can only run one event at a time

-*Guard conditions* - A way to make state machines more flexible, expressed as booleans and evaluated at runtime.
+*Guard conditions* - Represented with a diamond - A way to make state machines more flexible, expressed as booleans and evaluated at runtime.
 Traditionally, the structure of states and transitions is fixed and set at design time.
 What if the behavior is based on user input? -> *choice pseudostates and guard conditions*.

 *Nested States* - Made up of sub-states and superstates.
 If a substate handles a given event, it sill not be propogated back up to the superstate.
 This is a case where the substate overrides the behavior from the superstates.
 If the transition form the superstate is the one you want, then you can delete the transition from the overriding substate and rely on the main one.
 This is how state hierarchy allows you to get rid of repititous states.